mofokengkatleho/mofokengkatleho/README.md

 - 👋 Hi, I’m Katleho Mofokeng
 - 👀 I’m interested in Web development, Mobile development and Machine learning.
-- 🌱 I’m currently learning Javascript, Python, Java and Swift.
+- 🌱 I’m currently learning Javascript, Python, React and Node
 - 💞️ I’m looking to collaborate on every technology under the sun !!!
-- 📫 How to reach me : katlehomofokeng@protnmail.com
+- 📫 How to reach me : katlehomofokeng@protonmail.com

 <!---
 mofokengkatleho/mofokengkatleho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.